 Tsinghua University School of Economics & Management: Bejing

-Fall semester: September to January*
+Fall semester: mid September to late January*

-Spring semester: February to late June
+Spring semester: late February to early July

 When selecting a semester exchange program, students should take note of academic calendars that differ significantly from the University of Minnesota.
 Consider potential conflicts such as holidays, family events, graduation ceremonies, and summer jobs/internships early in the selection process.